Gurkengewuerz/GitCodeJudge/docs/architecture.md

 ## Overview

 The GitCodeJudge system consists of multiple components working together to provide a secure and scalable automated testing environment.
-In this example students uses ContainerSSH to connect to a development container to work on their code.
+In this example students uses SSHContainer to connect to a development container to work on their code.
 When they are ready to submit their code, they push it to a Git server.
 The Git server instance triggers a webhook to the Judge server.

 ## Components Diagram